Connect with a certified trainer for free

 Impingement syndrome occurs from two causes:

-• Age-related development of bone spurs on the bone above the rotator cuff, called the acromion
+• Age-related development of bone spurs on the bone above the rotator cuff, called the acromion.

 • Inflammation and swelling in the rotator cuff tendon due to overuse from consistent movements that keep the shoulder over the head, such as pitching a baseball

-Weakness of the rotator cuff tendons allows the humerus bone to pull up closer to the acromion, worsening the impingement.
+Weakness of the rotator cuff tendons allows the humerus bone to pull up closer to the acromion, worsening the shoulder impingement.

 • Baseball